mekta/Book_Recommendation_System-main/README.md

 <b>Model building for implicit case using KNN:</b>

-After we had dealt with the explicit ratings, we started working on implicit ratings case.
-Firstly, we developed a model based on KNN where in Age of customers was taken as a relevance factor to recommend books.
+After dealing with the explicit ratings, we started working on implicit ratings case.
+Firstly, developed a model based on KNN where in Age of customers was taken as a relevance factor to recommend books.
 In this recommender, a customer who had previously purchased a certain book, would be recommended books based on other customers' buying patterns who were most nearest to him in terms of age.

 <b>Model building for implicit case using content based approach:</b>